ISA-tools/isa-specs/source/isajson.rst

 comment_schema.json
 -------------------
-This schema implements Comment from the ISA Abstract Model.
+This schema implements the ability to annotate objects with user-defined comments.

 Schema: